en9inerd/sdfm/README.md

-  switch <branch>           Switch to environment (Git branch) copy <new-branch>         Create and switch to a new branch from current sync                      Sync with remote (pull & hard reset) tag <name>                Create and push a tag with given name list-tags                 List all tags checkout-tag <tag>        Checkout a specific tag
+  switch <branch>           Switch to environment (Git branch) copy <new-branch>         Create and switch to a new branch from current sync                      Sync with remote (pull & hard reset) pull [--merge]            Pull latest changes from remote (fast-forward by default, use --merge to allow merge commits) tag <name>                Create and push a tag with given name list-tags                 List all tags checkout-tag <tag>        Checkout a specific tag